 Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

-After an early start our day will be spent making the longest transfer on our tour of the Rockies as we head for Jasper.
-The views out the window will constantly change and we will have many chances to stretch our legs.
-Along the way we will stop for lunch at Clearwater where there is a visitor centre and nearby an area in September to watch the spawning areas of Sockeye and Chinook salmon.
+Today we head out of British Columbia and into Alberta as we head for Jasper.
+The views out the window will constantly change and we will have chances to stretch our legs as we make our 4.5hr journey.
+Along the way we will stop at Clearwater where there is a visitor centre and nearby an area in September to watch the spawning areas of Sockeye and Chinook salmon.
 We pass the highest mountain in the Rockies, Mount Robson, before heading into Alberta and adjusting our watches forward an hour.
+On arrival take some time to yourselves to see what Jasper has to offer.

 23.9km, 350m Ascent/Descent, 7.5 – 8 hours.